congiceee/Get_and_Clean_Data_Project_Coursera/README.md

 4. Merge the training and the test sets to create one data set.
 5. Use descriptive activity names to name the activities in the data set.
 6. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-7. Save the tidy data set as tidy_data.csv
+7. Save the tidy data set as tidy_data.txt